jn-han/jn-han/README.md

 # Hello, I’m Josh! 👋

-## Welcome to my Github :)
+## Welcome to my Github :) I am a
-- I am a student at the University of British Columbia and
+- Student at the University of British Columbia
-- Software engineer at the BC Cancer Research Center + UBC Biomedical Engineering Student Team
+- Software engineer at the BC Cancer Research Center
+- Software engineer UBC Biomedical Engineering Student Team

 ## Currently working on...
 - Data Structures and Algorithms #leetcodegrind